-Based on the environmental assessment provided by the applicant, there are no significant environmental resources that would limit or impact development, except for the presence or potential presence of gopher tortoises.
+Based on the environmental assessment provided by the applicant, there are no significant environmental resources that would limit or impact development other than the wetland and seasonal creek that runs through the Tolosa PD-R property.
+This wetland and water body has provided adequate buffering.